 Getting sunburned a few times every summer

-Why It’s Dangerous: If you love sunbathing or make an effort to maintain a golden-bronze tan, you’ve unwittingly contributed to the aging of your skin.
+If you love sunbathing or make an effort to maintain a golden-bronze tan, you’ve unwittingly contributed to the aging of your skin.
 Sunbathing destroys the elastic fibers that keep skin looking firm and smooth, leading to earlier wrinkles, blotches, freckles, and discolorations.
-More importantly, sunburns contribute significantly to cancers of the skin.
-If you’ve added trips to the tanning salon, it’s even worse.
-Despite what ads suggest, using tanning beds doesn’t build up a ‘safe’ base tan.
+More important, sunburns contribute significantly to cancers of the skin.
+If you’ve included trips to the tanning salon, that’s even worse.
+Despite what ads suggest, using tanning beds doesn’t build up a “safe” base tan.
 It actually raises your risk for skin cancer and wrinkles.

 Behavior that leaves you angry, worried, or stressed all of the time

-Why it’s Dangerous: An unhappy lifestyle releases a cascade of stress hormones that increase your blood pressure and blood sugar, lower immunity, slow digestion, and make you feel downright mean.
-Nature intended stress to be a short-lived fight-or-flight response to a threat, but modern life can lead to chronic stress and to far-reaching impacts on your health, such as increased risk of being overweight and overeating high-fat, sugary foods.
-Both raise your odds for heart disease and diabetes.
+An unhappy lifestyle releases a cascade of stress hormones that increase your blood pressure and blood sugar, lower immunity, slow digestion, and make you feel depressed and downright mean.
+Nature intended stress to be a short-lived fight-or-flight response to a threat, but modern life with chronic stressors can have far-reaching impact on your health, such as cravings for high-fat, sugary foods that increase your risk of being overweight.
+Both the ingredients in the bad food and the added weight increase your risk for heart disease and diabetes.